The Conjuring movies in order

 Why This Order Works

-Watching the films in this chronological order allows you to experience the evolution of Ed and Lorraine Warren as characters and feel how their work physically and emotionally affects them.
-You see how their confrontation with pure evil becomes increasingly personal, and how the world around them is drawn deeper into darkness.
-The progression is logical not only in terms of story but also in terms of atmosphere, from the classic haunted house vibes in The Conjuring to the more esoteric horror of Last Rites.
+Watching the films in this order lets you see how Ed and Lorraine Warren's characters change over time and feel how their work physically and emotionally affects them.
+You see how their confrontation with pure evil becomes more and more personal, and how the world around them is drawn deeper into darkness.
+The progression makes sense, both in terms of the story and the atmosphere.
+You start with the classic haunted house vibes of The Conjuring, and then move on to the more esoteric horror of Last Rites.